ABOUT THE CUYAHOGA COUNTY PUBLIC LIBRARY FOUNDATION

 Anne-Marie Petros is an owner/director of Tensing Pen hotel in Jamaica.
 She spent the last 20 years volunteering at several non-profits.
 She sits on the board of the Womens Council of the CMA.
 She lives in Hinckley, together with her husband Sam and their 4 children.
 CWRU, MBA 2000.

 Lisa Priemer is a former educator who lives in Bay Village with her husband and four children.
-She is currently a member of the Bay Village Board of Education.
+For six years, she served as a board member for the Bay Village Board of Education where she held the positions of Vice President and President.
+During her leadership, she spearheaded curriculum and safety initiatives and led in appointing treasurers and a superintendent.

 M. Neal Rains, Chair